Long-lived crush agents running as Kubernetes Deployments. One operator. Many drones. One shared link - the vinculum.

 Port-forwards through your active kubecontext - no exposed operator endpoint, no long-lived local state.

 Long-running agent drone.
-Model, provider secret ref, instructions, workspace size, attached MCP servers.
+Model, provider secret ref, instructions, workspace size, attached MCP servers, orchestrator + peer flags.
 Operator creates Deployment, Service, PVC, RBAC.

 A unit of work.
 Prompt, fresh, workspace mode (shared or ephemeral), timeout, artifacts, env.
 Serial execution per Agent.